slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 Then `GoogleHandler.CreateTicketAsync()` is called (itp3.3) to create an `AuthenticationTicket`.
 Inside `CreateTicketAsync()`, it calls Google's `UserInformationEndpoint` (`https://www.googleapis.com/oauth2/v3/userinfo`) to create the `AuthenticationTicket`, access token, refresh_token etc will be saved in the user-to-marvinIdp cookie.

-5.  `RemoteAuthenticationHandler.HandleRequestAsync()` continues executing and calls `Context.SignInAsync(SignInScheme, ticketContext.Principal!, ticketContext.Properties)` (itp3.9) to generate the user-to-marvinIdp cookie mentioned above.
+5.  `RemoteAuthenticationHandler.HandleRequestAsync()` continues executing and calls `Context.SignInAsync(SignInScheme, ticketContext.Principal!, ticketContext.Properties)` (itp3.9, SignInScheme is `idsrv.external`) to generate the user-to-marvinIdp cookie mentioned above.
 Then it reidrects user to its Razor page `/externallogin/callback` (itp3.9)

 6. Inside `Callback.cshtml`, `HttpContext.AuthenticateAsync(IdentityServerConstants.ExternalCookieAuthenticationScheme)` is called to read `AuthenticationTicket` from cookie, the result is: